wechaty/docusaurus/_posts/2017-09-20-add-wechaty-doc.md

 - [jsdoc Introduction](http://www.2ality.com/2011/08/jsdoc-intro.html)
 - [jsdoc English document](http://usejsdoc.org/)
 - [jsdoc Chinese document](http://www.css88.com/doc/jsdoc/)
-- Document This
+- **Document This**
-   I use vscode as my editor, and use [dothis](https://marketplace.visualstudio.com/items?itemName=joelday.docthis)
+   I use vscode as my editor, and use [Document This](https://marketplace.visualstudio.com/items?itemName=joelday.docthis)
     "Document This" is a Visual Studio Code extension that automatically generates detailed JSDoc comments for both TypeScript and JavaScript files.
 You can use Ctrl+Alt+D and again Ctrl+Alt+D to generates documentation for whatever the caret is on or inside of.

 ## jsdoc2md

 Generates markdown API documentation from jsdoc annotated source code.
 Useful for injecting API docs into project README files.

-When you document your code using valid jscode comments and run jsdoc command (something like `jsdoc2md example.js`), then you can get a markdown output easily.
+When you document your code using valid jscode comments and run jsdoc command (e.g. `jsdoc2md example.js`), then you can get a markdown output easily.

-At first, I just write all of jsdoc in the code and link `index.md` to the users, but I cannot sync readme file with the code and make readme as simple as it can, so I have to do some else.
+At first, I just write all of jsdoc in the code and link [wechaty/docs/index.md](https://github.com/Chatie/wechaty/blob/master/docs/index.md) to the users, but I cannot sync `README.md` file with the code and make readme as simple as it can, so I have to do some else.

-So I should know how jsdoc2md works.
+First, I should know how jsdoc2md works.

 ### How jsdoc2md works
 This is the main use case (render documentation) sequence:

-1. The user runs jsdoc2md example.js.
+1. User runs `jsdoc2md example.js`.
 2. [jsdoc-api](https://github.com/jsdoc2md/jsdoc-api) is used to obtain the raw jsdoc data for the input source code provided. (a kind of JSON output)
 3. this data is transformed into something suitable for passing into a template by [jsdoc-parse](https://github.com/jsdoc2md/jsdoc-parse) (which also adds support for the jsdoc2md-specific tags like `@typicalname`, `@done`, `@category` etc).
-4. the resulting template data is passed into [dmd](https://github.com/jsdoc2md/dmd) (the default output template).
+4. the resulting template data is passed into [dmd](https://github.com/jsdoc2md/dmd).
 This output is returned to the user.

-In order to pick function name from the full api doc, I learnt about [dmd](https://github.com/jsdoc2md/dmd), It is the default output templates for [jsdoc-to-markdown](https://github.com/jsdoc2md/jsdoc-to-markdown).
+In order to pick function name from the full api doc, I learnt about [dmd](https://github.com/jsdoc2md/dmd), it is the default output templates for [jsdoc-to-markdown](https://github.com/jsdoc2md/jsdoc-to-markdown).
 It contains [handlebars](http://handlebarsjs.com/) partials and helpers intended to transform [jsdoc-parse](https://github.com/jsdoc2md/jsdoc-parse) output into markdown API document.

 For the wechaty document, I change two following dmd partials:
 * link.hbs